migheljackson/ETL-project/README.md

 ```

    The scheduled_programs table contains the OST programs that the city has collected, and the rpt_program_geographic_distribution table is a reporting table that    contains geographic and category data for each scheduled program.
+I did a select * to simplify the syntax for the purposes of this demo, but we would never actually do that for a client request because there are so many fields in these tables.
+In general we select 5-20 fields of interest in most requests.
 The query was run and the results were exported to a CSV.

 # Transform Process